benhamin/portfolio/Google APP Script (GAS)/README.md

 ## Fetch JSON
 This is a Google App Script to fetch Data from a JSON file.
 This is specifically made for fixer.io REST API.

+## Attendance Extractor
+This will be used as a Monthly attendance extractor.